 Let another three minutes pass, then you may flip it over.
 Repeat the three minute wait time followed by the 45-degree turn.

 This creates those perfect crosshatches on the steak that you see at restaurants.
-You can use this method for any time that you want this grill mark pattern on your meat, chicken, fish, veggies, etc.
+You can use this method for any time that you want this grill mark pattern on your meat, chicken, or fish.

 REMOVE, LET IT REST!

 When you remove the beef from the grill, it will be tempting to cut into it to check it out.
 Don’t do it!
 Let it rest for 5 to 10 minutes.
 The heat will continue to distribute inside the meat and I promise you it won’t get cold!

 However, the juices are also leveling out inside the steak so that you have that nice, juicy beef flavor that you’ve craved!

 Once you’ve mastered this grilling technique, you will be able to impress anyone who visits your home.
 Maybe even your mother-in-law will be stunned by your grill skill when you present this steak!
 Want other grilling inspiration?
 Check out our grilled pizza recipe.